Rybo713/V8Swaps/README.md

 - 200BX

 # What Still Needs Work?
-- ETK I Series Semi Engine: Wheels aren't turning and breaks the other ETK I Series configurations
+- ETK I Series Semi Engine: Drivetrain is broken and breaks the other ETK I Series configurations
 - Covet: Catches on fire
 - ETK K Series: Not working